-The music video features Bush performing an interpretive dance with dancer Michael Hervieu.
+The music video features Kate Bush performing an interpretive dance with dancer Michael Hervieu.
 The video was directed by David Garfath while the dance routines were choreographed by Diane Grey.
 Bush and Hervieu are shown wearing grey Japanese hakamas.
-Bush wanted the dancing in “Running Up That Hill” to be more of a classical performance.
+Kate Bush wanted the dancing in “Running Up That Hill” to be more of a classical performance.
 She stated that dance in music videos was “being used quite trivially, it was being exploited: haphazard images, busy, lots of dances, without really the serious expression, and wonderful expression, that dance can give.
 So we felt how interesting it would be to make a very simple routine between two people, almost classic, and very simply filmed.
 So that’s what we tried, really, to do a serious piece of dance.”

 The choreography draws upon contemporary dance with a repeated gesture suggestive of drawing a bow and arrow (the gesture was made literal on the cover for the single in which Bush poses with a real bow and arrow), intercut with surreal sequences of Bush and Hervieu searching through crowds of masked strangers.
-At the climax of the song, Bush’s partner withdraws from her and the 2 are then swept away from each other and down a long hall in opposite directions by an endless stream of anonymous figures wearing masks made from pictures of Bush and Hervieu’s faces.
+At the climax of the song, Kate Bush‘s partner withdraws from her and the 2 are then swept away from each other and down a long hall in opposite directions by an endless stream of anonymous figures wearing masks made from pictures of Kate Bush and Hervieu’s faces.
 MTV chose not to show this video (at the time of its original release) and instead used a playback “live” performance of the song recorded at a promotional appearance on the BBC TV show Wogan.
 According to Paddy Bush, “MTV weren’t particularly interested in broadcasting videos that didn’t have synchronized lip movements in them.
 They liked the idea of people singing songs.”

 The song was ranked # 3 among the “Tracks of the Year” for 1985 by NME.
 It was featured in the pilot episode of the 2018 drama series Pose.
 In 2022, the song was included in the list “The story of NME in 70 (mostly) seminal songs”, at #25.